Does COEO Own its Own Network and What Does That Mean For Me?

 What does this infrastructure mean for the customer?

-Customers who usually come to Coeo are either in need of an upgraded phone system, need a phone system altogether, or are looking to replace PRI or other TDM-based connectivity to the PSTN (Public Switch Telephone Network).
+Customers who usually come to COEO are either in need of an upgraded phone system, need a phone system altogether, or are looking to replace PRI or other TDM-based connectivity to the PSTN (Public Switched Telephone Network).

-We can do both with our UCaaS (Cloud Phone System) or via SIP Trunking.
+We can do both with our UCaaS (Cloud Phone System) or SIP Trunking solution.

 What is SIP Trunking?

-SIP Trunking replaces the old lines such as PRIs and copper wires that came with a bundle of wires making phone calls for businesses.
-SIP Trunking is more flexible than old-school wires.
+SIP Trunking replaces traditional phone lines such as PRIs and copper wires that came with a bundle of wires, making phone calls for businesses.
+SIP Trunking takes your existing phone solution and moves it to the PSTN.

 Advantages of SIP Trunk